goravel/docs/digging-deeper/queues.md

 #### Dispatching To A Particular Connection

-If your application interacts with multiple queue connections, you may specify which connection to push a job to using the `onConnection` method:
+If your application interacts with multiple queue connections, you can use the `onConnection` method to specify the connection to which the task is pushed.

 ```
 err := facades.Queue.Job(&jobs.Test{}, []queue.Arg{}).OnConnection("sync").Dispatch()